top of page

 MINT CONDITION RECORDS (M)

 Mint condition recordings are the Holy Grail for our discerning community of record collectors.
 Mint LPs, 45s, and 78s are pristine, unplayed, and still have the shrink wrap and the factory seal.
 These albums are rare because — as a user named Myke commented in a thread on Steve Hoffman's Music Forums — "I'm a music lover, not a museum curator.
-Open the damn album."
+Open the darn album."

 NEAR-MINT RECORDS (NM or M-)